-- Stir in the vegetable broth, mushrooms, celery, carrot, green pepper, soy sauce, brown sugar, and dark chocolate.
+- Stir in the blended tomatoes, vegetable broth, mushrooms, celery, carrot, green pepper, soy sauce, brown sugar, and dark chocolate.
 Close the Instant Pot lid securely, (with valve is set to “Sealing”) and switch to “Manual” mode (the pressure cooking mode) and set time for 6 minutes.

 - Once the cook time has completed, carefully release the pressure manually (be sure to keep the stream of steam away from your face and hands.)
 Once it’s safe to do so, open the lid.